 Limited liability companies are the leading choice for small businesses.
-They provide unique benefits while simultaneously being easy to form and maintain.
-These benefits include providing tax savings and asset protection.
+They provide unique benefits while being easy to form and maintain.
+These benefits include tax savings and asset protection.
 Colorado, luckily, provides the added benefit of anonymous ownership.
-When you use our service we enter our information not yours.
+When you use our service we can enter our information not yours.
 This means your name, address, and phone will not appear online.

 Articles of Organization: These list the bare minimum required to start your company.
 The company name, principal office, mailing address, registered agent, organizer, and whether the LLC is manager or member managed.
 If we form your company, then we enter our information here.
 This keeps your name and personal information from being a simple Google search away.